ObiOne84/project-5-e-commerce/README.md

 Site is now live

-You can visit the deployed application at [Chef's Helper](https://django-chefs-helper-90ca65af05b0.herokuapp.com/)
+You can visit the deployed application at [OwlBookstore](https://owl-bookstore-2a747a64a0a9.herokuapp.com/)

 ## Testing